petarbelchev/PersonalFinancer-WebApp/README.md

 ## How to Install and Run the Project
 The Project can be easy tested.
 All you need to do:
-1. Create appsettings.json file with connection string;
+1. Create appsettings.json file with connection strings for MS SQL Server and MongoDB;
 3. Run the App & Enjoy! :)

 The Migration will seed the Database with: